ATM usage fees: Pakistan

-In Pakistan, banks usually charge a fee of PKR 23.44 (equivalent to 8.3 cents USD) for each non-user's ATM cash withdrawal.
+In Pakistan, banks usually charge a fee of PKR 23.44 (equivalent to 8.2 cents USD) for each non-user's ATM cash withdrawal.
 These fees are levied chiefly to offset banks' own costs at par only, without any profit margin whatsoever.

 There are two ATM networks operational in the country, 1LINK hosted by a consortium of banks, and MNET.
 All Pakistani banks are members of 1LINK switch as per the mandate of the State Bank of Pakistan, the country's central bank.
-Some banks, absorb the costs entirely, and offer their customers totally free withdrawals at all ATMs countrywide, including Azad Kashmir.
+Some banks, absorb the costs entirely, and offer their customers totally free withdrawals at all ATMs countrywide, including Azad Jammu and Kashmir.

 ATM charges for cash withdrawal from other Bank ATMs (possibly tax exclusive):